loremipsumowski/bpmn-js-performance-visualizer/README.md

 npm run lint
 ```

+## Acknowledgements

+This project was inspired by [bpmn-visualization-js](https://github.com/process-analytics/bpmn-visualization-js).

 ## License

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.